SichangHe/CS304_group_project/project7/project7_report.md

 <!-- TODO: `steps/make_mfcc_pitch.sh` -->

-The script `steps/make_mfcc_pitch.sh` is used to compute MFCC (Mel Frequency Cepstral Coefficients) and pitch feature vectors.
+`steps/make_mfcc_pitch.sh` computes MFCC (Mel Frequency Cepstral Coefficients) and pitch feature vectors.
 The data is divided into three groups: train, test, and dev.

 Here's an overview of the steps performed by the script: